Meet April

 With compassionate and skilled legal representation, family members and/or the deceased’s estate can typically recover compensation for the financial support the deceased would have provided if they had lived, the loss of care and loss of companionship experienced by the survivors, the costs associated with any pre-death medical treatment, and the funeral expenses.

+Paul Padda Law represents clients in cases, where surviving family members have lost a loved one due to another person’s actions.
 Most wrongful death cases are based upon negligence, where someone acted carelessly and caused the victim’s death.
 There are two different theories of liability when a person dies as a result of negligence:

 The victim’s family members suffer various types of losses as result of their loved one’s passing under sudden, unexpected circumstances.
 These individuals can sue the responsible party for compensation to cover these losses.